What Causes Brain Fog (and How to Clear it Out)

-We tend to blame overload on too many tasks, too much sugar, or too many relatives, but the real culprit isn’t “Christmas chaos” at all.
+We tend to blame mental overload on too many tasks, too much screen time, or not enough sleep.
+But the real culprit isn’t busyness itself.
 It’s the microscopic backstage crew inside your brain: glial cells.

-Neurons get all the holiday spotlight — the fireworks, the animations, the “brain lighting up” glamour shots.
-But glial cells are the actual elves in the workshop.
-They clear out neural clutter, reduce inflammation, regulate stress, maintain emotional equilibrium, and keep your thoughts from turning into tangled tinsel.
+Neurons get all the spotlight—the fireworks, the flashy brain scans, the “your brain lighting up” glamour shots.
+But glial cells are the real stage managers.
+They clear out neural clutter, regulate inflammation, manage stress signals, maintain emotional balance, and keep your thoughts from collapsing into cognitive chaos.

 Let’s dig deeper into the three main types, and why they’re the real VIPs of brain function.